 - NOTE: You can order new lamps from www.infocus.com (in select areas), your retailer or your dealer.
 Only genuine InFocus lamps are tested for use in this projector.
 InFocus is not liable for the performance, safety or certification of any other lamps.
-The use of other lamps violates the projector warranty and voids all certification marks on this projector. - I Turn off the projector and unplug the power cord. - 2 Wait 60 minutes to allow the projector to cool thoroughly. - 3 Remove the lamp door by (a) removing the screw on the side of the lamp door, (b) sliding the door forward, and (c) lifting the door off.
+The use of other lamps violates the projector warranty and voids all certification marks on this projector. - I Turn off the projector and unplug the power cord. - 2 Wait 60 minutes to allow the projector to cool thoroughly. - 3 Turn the projector upside down on a soft cloth so that the lamp door is facing you.